- target activity

 "I don't think even Delacinera had paid much attention to Asia before that.
 However, as a result of the performance and workshop held in Hanoi, I was able to present my work "WITHOUT SIGNAL!
 There's no signal!" at the KAAT Kanagawa Arts Theater in September of this year.
 Little by little, my scope and place of activity have broadened."
 Fujita said.
 "Not only Fujita and I, but all the members decided to go together, which is why we are now.
 It's also very nice to see something that didn't exist for me, or even if it did, it was just a vague interest, grow into something that has form and continues."
 (Onodera)

-Since auditions are held for each performance, there are no fixed members.
-Even so, the reason why "The White Theater" is not simply the name of the series, but rather the name of "Company," which is used by both the public and the public, seems to be because it has become a place where independent artists work together, or a place with functions that make such ideals possible.
-The 5 actors and dancers performed consecutively at Roppongi Art Night 2015 not long after their first work, Alter Self, which was the subject of a long-term grant.
-Since then, members of 'Shiroi Gekijo' have participated in the creation of "URA-SHIMA" (October 2015) at the Setouchi International Art Festival and "Don Quixote" (March 2017) at the Kochi Prefectural Museum of Art.
+Since auditions are held for each performance, there are no so-called fixed members.
+Still, the reason why "White Theater" is not just a series name, but is called a "company" by itself and others, is probably because it has deepened its enhancement as a place where independent artists can work together, or as a place with functions to make such ideals possible.
+Five actors and dancers appeared in "One Night Incident" in Roppongi Art Night 2015, which was a long-term grant target, and participated in the first film "Alter Ego".
+Since then, members of the "White Theater" have participated in creations such as "URA-SHIMA" (October 27) at the Setouchi International Art Festival and "Don Quixote" (March 29) at the Kochi Prefectural Museum of Art.

-There are also many opportunities to appear as an ensemble in stage productions for which Onodera is in charge of choreography and to participate as an assistant choreographer, which helps young people become independent.
-In addition, in the third year, he has participated in the traveling performance program of the Agency for Cultural Affairs (a project to foster children through culture and art), and his activities have expanded beyond the activities subsidized by the Arts Council Tokyo.
-The casting process for Alice in Wonderland at the New National Theater this June was triggered by the interest of young members of the "Shiroi Gekijo" (The White Theater Series), and she is scheduled to appear in the movie (directed by Takita Yojiro) to be released next year.
-"When we first had two months of intensive training, when we started, everyone was working part-time at night.
-Since then, how the members of the company can make a living has become a big issue."
-Fujita said.
-"But we're still trying to figure out how to sustain and develop these activities.
-For the next three years, what kind of stance will you take in your expression, taking into account your daily life?
-It was also a time to try to create more places to experience."
-(Onodera)
+In addition, there are many opportunities to appear as an ensemble in stage productions that Onodera is in charge of choreography and participate as a choreographic assistant, which has led to helping young people become independent.
+In addition, from the third year, he participated in the Agency for Cultural Affairs' touring performance project (a project to nurture children through culture and the arts), and his activities have expanded beyond the activities that were subsidized by Arts Council Tokyo.
+"Alice in Wonderland" at the New National Theater in June this year was the beginning of the casting because the young people of the "White Theater Series" were interested, and he plans to appear on the stage in the movie (director: Yojiro Takita) scheduled to be released next year.
+"When we first practiced intensively for two months, when it started, everyone was working part-time in the middle of the night, and since then, how the members of the company will eat has become a big issue," says Fujita.
+"However, we are still in the process of trial and error on how to sustain and develop our current activities.
+It was also a time to try to increase the number of places to experience."

 With the release of "Shohinshu" (a collection of short works) (Asakusa Kyugeki) in March 2017, "Shiroi Gekijo" completed all of its activities under the long-term subsidy program and came to a temporary end.
 But the work will continue.
 Looking back, this report was not only an introduction of the activities of the three years, but also a valuable presentation that showed the discovery of issues and attempts to solve them in the environment surrounding the performing arts, such as the ideal form of group creation and the problems in the lives of young artists.
 How will they continue to develop in the future?
 As one of the role models who discovered the significance of subsidies and developed their activities, I would like to pay close attention to their future.